github/training-kit/paths/graphql/03-first-query.md

   - [**title:**](https://developer.github.com/v4/reference/object/pullrequest/) The title of the Pull Request.
   - [**body:**](https://developer.github.com/v4/reference/object/pullrequest/) The text found in the first comment of the Pull Request.
   - [**url:**](https://developer.github.com/v4/reference/object/pullrequest/) The URL to the specific Pull Request.

+  > As you begin exploring and crafting your own queries for your unique projects, you can click the "< Docs" button located above the right pane of the GraphQL Explorer to get a definition of different query objects or look for query objects that will perform the task you are attempting.

 ---